 Most of the time vaccines are given to horses with no ill effect and no sign that the horse even received an injection.
-But on occasion, some horses demonstrate mild to moderate reactions to specific antigens (foreign proteins) or adjuvants (substance added to vaccines to enhance the immune response) within the vaccine.
+But on occasion, some horses demonstrate mild to moderate vaccination reactions.
+These are generally reactions to specific antigens (foreign proteins) or adjuvants (substance added to vaccines to enhance the immune response) within the vaccine.

 Links in articles are part of an Amazon Affiliate program that provides income to support this brand.
 Links are chosen by our editors.